cliffzhaobupt/blog/README.md

 User could select one user and enter his blog list page.

-Todo: in the sign-up part, did not add upload user image function, will do this part later.
+TODO: in the sign-up part, did not add upload user image function, will do this part later.

 ### Blog List Page
 To browse this page's sample: <tt>http://0.0.0.0:3000/blog/listbyuser?id=1</tt>